Low-fiber/low-residue diet: Colonoscopy

 The most common preparation for a colonoscopy is a clear liquid diet accompanied by laxatives.
 However, this may not be the most effective preparation.
 A 2015 guideline issued by The Standards of Practice Committee of the American Society for Gastrointestinal Endoscopy recommends using a low-residue diet instead, also accompanied by laxatives, because of evidence that it performs at least as well for bowel cleansing and is associated with better patient satisfaction.

-Crohn's Disease
+Inflammatory bowel disease

-Various guides to low-fiber diets suggest their use for short-term management of Crohn's disease, but there is little research to support this.
-A 2016 review of the research found that a semi-elemental whey hydrolyzed protein (WHP) diet is superior for treatment of Crohn's disease.
+Sometimes a low residue diet is used during flare-ups of inflammatory bowel disease with the intention of reducing stool output and frequency of bowel movements, but there is little evidence for the effectiveness of this.

 Diverticulitis

 While a low-fiber diet is generally used for acute diverticulitis, the NIH guidelines recommend a high-fiber diet for patients with diverticulosis (a condition that may lead to diverticulitis).
 A Mayo Clinic review from 2011 showed that a high-fiber diet can prevent diverticular disease.